torrejonv/teranode/docs/README.md

   - Clustered, high-availability, low-latency shared filesystems provided by AWS FSx for Lustre service.
   - Subtree Store: For shared subtree data
     - /data/subtreestore
-  - TX Store: For shared transaction data
+  - Block Store: For shared block data
-    - /data/txstore
+    - /data/blockstore
   - These volumes are meant to be temporary holding locations for short-lived file-based data that needs to be shared quickly between various services.
   - Files are deleted from the base directory of each file store after 360 minutes (6 hours).
   - No file-locking is provided, so the application must be aware of when a file-write is completed and it is safe to be read by other services.